 |$70,882 - $74,607||5.0%|

 Your renewable HELP balance and re-borrowing your repayments

 Your HELP balance is renewable.
-Starting from the 2019-20 income year any compulsory or voluntary repayments will top up a person's HELP balance.
-These repayments will be applied to a person's HELP balance from 1 July 2020 onwards.
+Starting from the 2019-20 income year, any compulsory or voluntary repayments made will top up a person's HELP balance.
+These repayments will be applied to a person's HELP balance after they have completed their 2019-20 tax return and been issued with a notice of assessment from the ATO.
 Repayments can be re-borrowed in the future, up to the current HELP loan limit.
 For more information on the new combined HELP loan limit and renewable HELP balance, please see the 2020 loan limit changes on the Study Assist website.

 I am making repayments, why aren't they showing?

 While you might have weekly or fortnightly amounts coming out of your pay, the compulsory repayment on your HELP debt will only occur once you do your tax return.